The mira() functions constructs an S3 object representing a set of

 multiply imputed repeated analyses (mira).
 The default workflow generates

-object using the with()
+the mira object using the with() function.

 Usage